ramja/praatMS/README.md

 # praatMS
-Tools for prosodic analisis of audio conversations using PraatR
+Tools for prosodic analysis of audio conversations using PraatR

 ## Visualization tool
 To execute visualization tool execute from RStudio: